 5.10.20 Collection Period for RRM Measurements LTE

-This parameter is mandatory if the Job Type is set to Immediate MDT or Immediate MDT and Trace and the bit 3 (M3) of the list of measurements parameter (defined in Section 5.10.3) in LTE is set to 1.
+This parameter is mandatory if the Job Type parameter indicates Immediate MDT and the bit 3 (M3) of the list of measurements parameter (defined in Section 5.10.3) in LTE is set to 1.
 The parameter is used only in case of RAN side measurements whose configuration is determined by RRM.